aleph2c/miros/docs/_sources/glossary.rst.txt

       states themselves.

    Active Object
-      Contains an event processor, a queue and a thread which wakes up when an event is placed in its queue.
-Upon waking, it calls the event processor with the event and the state methods which are connected to the method are run in accordance to the Harel Formalism.
-An active object also has a relationship with the Active Fabric, which is a singleton class shared by all active objects.
+      Contains an :term:`event processor<Event Processor>`, a queue and a thread which wakes up when an event is placed in its queue.
+Upon waking, it calls the :term:`event processor<Event Processor>` with the :term:`event<Event>` and the :term:`state methods<State Method>` which are connected to the method are run in accordance to the :term:`Harel Formalism<Harel Formalism>`.
+An active object also has a relationship with the :term:`active fabric<Active Fabric>`, which is a singleton class shared by all active objects.
 If the Active Fabric has not been created before it is created by the active object.
 The active fabric is the software which allows all active objects to communicate with all other active objects.

    Active Fabric
-      A singleton class shared by all active objects.
-Through it active objects can publish and subscribe to events created by other active objects.
+      A singleton class shared by all :term:`active objects<Active Object>`.
+      Through it active objects can :term:`publish<Publish>` and :term:`subscribe<Subscribe>` to events created by other active objects.
       It contains two seperate threads (fifo/lifo) each tied to their own priority queue.
 When an active object publishes to the active fabric, it places the event in both priority queues at the priorty set as an argument given to the publish call.
 If another active object has